KeeperOfMaps/KeeperOfMaps/README.md

 # 👋 Hi, I'm Gordon Dewis aka @KeeperOfMaps

-During the day, I work for Statistics Canada as an analyst and survey manager, however none of what I'm doing here is related to that.
+During the day, I work for Statistics Canada as a data analyst and survey manager, however none of what I'm doing here is related to that.
 Outside of work, I'm involved with a citizen science organization called [CosmoQuest](https://github.com/CosmoQuestX) as part of the editorial team and one of their streamers on Twitch, and I'm also helping with their citizen science software.